 Civilian Conservation Corps Worker Employment Records

 Employment records of CCC workers are in the National Archives and Records Administration (NARA) National Personnel Records Center in St. Louis.
-You can fill out a research request following these instructions.
+You can fill out a research request.
 Provide as much information as possible, and send either a written OK from the person named in the record or proof of the person’s death.

 The CCC records aren’t indexed and few are microfilmed.
 This National Archives blog post has excellent information on CCC worker research at the archives, as does the finding aid Preliminary Inventory of the Records of the Civilian Conservation Corps by Douglas Helms.

 Some of the camps had newspapers.
 You can use the Center for Research Libraries online catalog of newspaper holdings (scroll down on the page) to search for titles relevant to your ancestors’ service.
 Virginia camp newspapers are being added to the Library of Virginia’s Virginia Chronicle website.

 - Civilian Conservation Corps Legacy has historical information and listing of states and camps.